High strength, low alloy, weldable structural steel - Steel that protects itself

 Literature providing more detailed information about the properties and applications of Cor-ten and technical guidance on welding, galvanising, cold bending and fabrication is available on request.
 Available from: 0.8mm – 40mm thick 3.0mm – 40mm Material is dual certified to S355J2W & Cor-ten

 Bridges, tanks and containers, exhaust systems, rail and road vehicles, windshields on chimneys, power station precipitators, rainscreen cladding, garden edging, firepits and art sculptures.
-The trademark Cor-ten is used under licence from the USX Corporation, USA.
+Often referred to as Corten Steel, the trademark Cor-ten is used under licence from the USX Corporation, USA.

 Get in touch with us